AustenLamacraft/academic-kickstart/content/courses/tqm/bose-gas/index.md

 E_0=\frac{1}{2}nU_0  N+\sum_{\bp\neq 0}\frac{1}{2}\left[\omega(\bp)-\tilde\epsilon(\bp)-n_0U_0\right].
 $$

 Somewhat annoyingly, this integral is divergent in the ultraviolet.
-However, this is actually nothing to do with the many body physics of the problem, but is rather related to the need to regularize a $\delta$-function potential in three dimensions.
+However, this is actually nothing to do with the many body physics of the problem, but is rather related to the need to regularize a $\delta$-function potential in three dimensions (see [Problem Set 2]({{< ref "courses/tqm/problem-sets/problem-set-2#perturbation-theory-for-the-bose-gas" >}})).
 We can cure the problem by writing

 $$
 \begin{align}